dsidlo/mcp-neo4j-semantic-memory/README.md

 - **Semantic Search**: Find relevant information and connections
 - **Contextual Memory**: Add observations to existing entities
 - **Relationship Tracing**: Track how concepts connect to each other
-- **Temporal Awareness**: All entities and observations are timestamped with creation and update times
+- **Temporal Awareness**: All entities are timestamped with creation and update times

 ## Installation